How Do You Get to Long Island MacArthur Airport from Manhattan?

 ATP is built for career changers going full-time.
 If you can commit 12 months at 5–7 days a week and invest $124K–$136K total (program + examiner fees), ATP's model eliminates the uncertainty of pay-as-you-go training.
 The guaranteed instructor position and 38 airline Career Tracks provide a clear pipeline from zero experience to a regional airline cockpit in approximately 2.5 years.

 The tradeoff is flexibility — there is none.
 ATP's accelerated program doesn't accommodate part-time schedules or breaks.
 If you're training 2–3 times a week while working, ATP is not the right fit.
+Be aware: the accelerated pace demands fast learning.
+If you fall behind the lesson plans, catching up is extremely difficult — and ATP does not refund program fees.
+Complete your FAA written knowledge tests before enrolling to give yourself the best chance of keeping pace.
 For the full-time commitment question, read our guide on how lesson frequency affects your training.

 What They Offer